AlizerUncaged/The-Obsession-Letter/Server/README.md

 # 🎁 PHP Endpoints
-The server system contains the following scripts that does their job"

 ### 📝 [Tell me!](TellMe.php) (TellMe.php)
 The PHP file that handles and stores loot from the letter and stores them nicely structured on the server.

 ### 📝 [Take me there.](TakeMeThere.php) (TakeMeThere.php)
-A redirector and IP logger, the usage is pretty simple a base64 format of the target link can be parametered on ``b64=AkN==`` or a clean link can be parametered on ``to=link``.
+A redirector and IP logger, the usage is pretty simple a base64 format of the target link can be parametered on ``TakeMeThere.php?b64=`` or a clean link can be parametered on ``TakeMeThere.php?to=``.
 <br/>